Few-Shot Learning with Class Imbalance: Implementation Details

 \subsection{Training Procedure.}

 All methods follow a similar three-phase learning procedure: meta-training, meta-validation, and meta-testing.
-During meta-training, an FSL model was exposed to 100k tasks sampled from $\mathcal{D}_{train}$.
-After every 500 tasks, the model was validated on tasks from $\mathcal{D}_{val}$ and the best performing model was updated.
 At the end of the meta-training phase, the best model was evaluated on tasks sampled from $\mathcal{D}_{test}$.
-The baselines (i.e., fine-tune, 1-NN, Baseline\texttt{++}) follow a similar three-phase procedure but with the meta-training / meta-validation phases exchanged for conventional pre-training / validation on mini-batches (of size 128) sampled from $\mathcal{D}'_{train}$ and $\mathcal{D}'_{val}$ as outlined above.
-In all three meta- phase's tasks, we used 16 query samples per class, except for the 20-way Prototypical Network, where we used 5 query samples per class during meta-training to allow for a higher number of samples in the support set.
+The baselines (i.e., fine-tune, Baseline\texttt{++}) followed a similar three-phase procedure but with the meta-training / meta-validation phases exchanged for conventional pre-training / validation on mini-batches.
+We used 15 query samples per class in all tasks, except for the 20-way Prototypical Network, where we used 5 query samples per class during meta-training to allow for a higher number of samples in the support set.

-\paragraph{Meta-/Pre- Training Details.} In the imbalanced support set setting, we meta-train FSL methods using \emph{standard} episodic meta-training \citep{Vinyals2017matching} using 5-shot 5-way tasks.
-We also explore \emph{random-shot} episodic training \citep{Lee2020baysiantaml} using 1-9shot 5-way random-distribution tasks (as described in section \ref{sec methodology}).
-We meta-/pre- trained on 100k tasks/mini-batches, using a learning rate of $10^{-3}$ for the first 50k episodes/mini-batches, and $10^{-4}$ for the second half.
-The baselines and SimpleShot are trained using 100k balanced mini-batches with a batch size of 128.
-All methods were meta-validated on 200 tasks/mini-batches every 500 meta-training tasks/mini-batches to select the best performing model.